 Snowshoers looking for more varied terrain, distances, and challenges ...

 In addition to commonly understood rules of the road, please remember the following when using the Maine Huts & Trails system:

-- Please adhere to posted signage along the system indicating areas open/appropriate for biking and those that are closed to bikes.
+- Please pay attention to posted signage along the system indicating areas open/appropriate for skiing and/or snowshoeing

-- When approaching hikers or other bikers from the rear, slow down and announce your presence.
+- When approaching others from the rear, slow down and announce your presence.
 Pass slowly and safely.